-E komo mai, welcome to the Bachelor of Social Work (BSW) Program and our community at Hawai'i Pacific University (HPU).
+E komo mai, welcome to the BSW Program and our community at HPU.
 If you are a continuing student, welcome back!

 You have chosen social work as your future profession and entrusted us with your professional education.
 We will do our utmost to live up to this trust by facilitating your learning so that you can increase your mastery of the knowledge and skills you need to practice effectively and competently.
 Since social work is a value-based profession, we will assist you in understanding our profession's values, and do our best to live up to these values in our own work.
 We expect your best in trying to live up to them, too.